jtlapp/multicommand/README.md

 | --- | --- |
 | options | A configuration object of options for minimist.
 Call `options.add(moreOptions)` to define more options. |

 Adds command line options to the two already supported, `-h` and `--help`, for the case where the command line does not include a command name.
 Command line options are arguments that begin with one or two dashes.
 The method receives a minimist configuration options object and optionally extends this object.
-See `NamedCommand#addOptions` for a fuller explanation of the purpose and behavior of this method.
+See NamedCommand::addOptions() for a fuller explanation of the purpose and behavior of this method.

 `addDefaultOptions()` does nothing by default.
 A subclass overrides this method to provide support for option arguments (arguments beginning with one or two dashes).